akosasante/intro-to-programming-dorado/instructions/common/how-to-pull-request.md

 ## Next Step

 Copy the URL to the pull request you just created and follow this tutorial for submitting your assignment: [View instructions](../common/how-to-submit.md)

+While the PR is open, you can `git push` new commits to it (for example, if your reviewer gives you feedback for your assignment), you should see them automatically show up in the PR.

+Once the assignment has been reviewed, you can click "Merge pull request" at the bottom.
+This will merge your assignment branch into the `main` branch in your repo.

 ---